 More tragedy, death and legacy

 The business did so well that Sarah was able to leave her position as Dale Lodge and become an independent business owner which was a bold move for a woman back then.

 Where most businesses would have a man at the face of the shop, Sarah was right on the front line to welcome customers and was the face of the business.

-However, despite living in a rural area the family didn’t escape illness and her two daughters passed away from tuberculosis within 8 months of each other.
+However, despite living in a rural area the family didn’t escape illness, and her two daughters passed away from tuberculosis within 8 months of each other.
 Dinah was just 18 and Mary Ann was 22 and newly-wed.

-After their deaths, her husband Wilfred turned to drinking from depression and couldn’t work.
+After their deaths, her husband Wilfred turned to drink from depression and couldn’t work.
 So, it was up to Sarah to continue on the business to keep them afloat.
 She was eventually widowed in 1880.